Burma – Travel Review

 The world-renowned holy site of Shwedagon Paya will dazzle you in every sense, and it’s the ambition of many Burmese to visit at least once in their lifetime.

 Explore Burma’s crowning glory, which spans some 42 sq km and comprises more than 2,000 brick and gold-gilded stupas and timeworn remnants from Burma’s ‘Golden Period’.

 Set sail on a riverboat cruise past lush teak plantations and rice fields, before sleeping out on deck under a canopy of stars.

 “Enjoy a traditional Shan banquet”

 Wander the city immortalised in Rudyard Kipling’s famous poem, and mingle with monks on the world’s longest teak bridge.

 Take a hike through pine forests to rarely visited mountain villages, where the locals will invite you to share a cup of tea in their homes.

 Visit the floating markets and shop for handicrafts from local weavers and cigar-makers, before enjoying a traditional Shan banquet back on shore.

-Small group travel specialist Intrepid Travel (0844 4998487, www.intrepidtravel.com) offers a 15-day Best of Burma trip from £1,230 excluding flights, staying in locally-run hotels and guesthouses, with one night aboard a boat on the Ayeyarwaddy River.
-There are no direct flights from the UK, but Intrepid Travel can arrange flights via Bangkok, Kuala Lumpur and other cities.
+Small group travel specialist Intrepid Travel (0844 4998487, intrepidtravel.com) offers a 15-day Best of Burma trip from £1,230 excluding flights.
+You can stay in locally-run hotels and guesthouses, with one night aboard a boat on the Ayeyarwaddy River.
+There are no direct flights from the UK, .
+But Intrepid Travel can arrange flights via Bangkok, Kuala Lumpur and other cities.
 UK citizens need to obtain a visa in advance of their visit to Burma, from the Embassy of the Union of Myanmar in London.